jbaldwin/libcoro/.githooks/readme-template.md

 ```

 ### thread_pool
 `coro::thread_pool` is a statically sized pool of worker threads to execute scheduled coroutines from a FIFO queue.
-To schedule a coroutine on a thread pool the pool's `schedule()` function should be `co_awaited` to transfer the execution from the current thread to a thread pool worker thread.
+One way to schedule a coroutine on a thread pool is to use the pool's `schedule()` function which should be `co_awaited` inside the coroutine to transfer the execution from the current thread to a thread pool worker thread.
 Its important to note that scheduling will first place the coroutine into the FIFO queue and will be picked up by the first available thread in the pool, e.g. there could be a delay if there is a lot of work queued up.

+#### Ways to schedule tasks onto a `coro::thread_pool`
+* `coro::thread_pool::schedule()` Use `co_await` on this method inside a coroutine to transfer the tasks execution to the `coro::thread_pool`.
+* `coro::thread_pool::spawn(coro::task<void&& task>)` Spawns the task to be detached and owned by the `coro::thread_pool`, use this if you want to fire and forget the task, the `coro::thread_pool` will maintain the task's lifetime.
+* `coro::thread_pool::schedule(coro::task<T> task) -> coro::task<T>` schedules the task on the `coro::thread_pool` and then returns the result in a task that must be awaited.
+This is useful if you want to schedule work on the `coro::thread_pool` and want to wait for the result.

 ```C++
 ${EXAMPLE_CORO_THREAD_POOL_CPP}